Care of Creation

 Click here and check out the different resources.

-For the Season of Creation 2023, notice the Season of Creation Year A download.
+Currently, the resources for 2023 are up.
 This site also has Lenten programs such as a “Plastic Fast” and the “Year of the Tree.”
+Also on the site is a set of videos on Eco-Theology with speakers from across Africa.

 Prophetic Indigenous Voices on the Planetary Crisis